Antonio José Martínez: Bishop Lamy

 With the new government came new leadership, both political and religious.
 Jean Baptiste Lamy, a Frenchman nearly 21 years younger than Martínez, became the vicar apostolic of Santa Fe in 1851.
 Martínez supported Lamy until January 1854 when Lamy issued a letter instituting mandatory tithing and decreeing that heads of families that failed to tithe be denied the sacraments.
 Martínez publicly protested the letter and openly contested it in the secular press.
 From then on, Lamy and Martínez clashed over many issues, such as the effects of frontier life on Catholic standards, and women's issues.
 The two also argued over interpretations of canon law.
 The situation culminated when Lamy wrote a letter explaining that he felt New Mexicans faced a sad future because they didn't have the intellectual liveliness of Americans and their morals were primitive.
 These comments outraged New Mexicans.
 The clergy of New Mexico wrote a letter directly to the Pope, expressing their concern about Lamy.
 Martínez was not involved in the letter but continued to write communiques criticizing Lamy for the Santa Fe Gazette.

-In early 1856, Martínez offered his conditional resignation, but admitted his parishioners in Taos, New Mexico to his private chapel in his home and ministered to them from there.
+Believe it or not, in early 1856, Martínez offered his conditional resignation, but admitted his parishioners in Taos, New Mexico to his private chapel in his home and ministered to them from there.
 On October 27, 1856, Lamy suspended Martínez.
 In response, Martínez antagonized the pastor that Lamy sent in his place, persuaded a neighboring priest of his goals and gained the allegiance of approximately a third of the parishioners in the two parishes.
 Finally, in April 1858, Lamy excommunicated Martínez.
 Martínez never recognized the validity of the excommunication, and continued to minister to his supporters until his death.
 Martínez also continued to write about Christianity, publishing his famous work, Religión, in which he called for small honoraria for priests in New Mexico, because of the heavy demands associated with New Mexico's isolation.
 He also explained the problem of denying sacraments to individuals because of their financial status.
-Lastly, he condemned the Inquisition and all the actions associated with it, including the many excommunications.
+Lastly, he condemned the Spanish Inquisition and all the actions associated with it, including the many excommunications.